Skip to main content

 1. Breastfeeding and the infant microbiome

 Breastfeeding protects against obesity and alleviates the impact of microbiome stressors on the baby.
-We are characterizing breastmilk and determining maternal breastmilk factors that alter the microbiome and baby physiology.
+We are characterizing breastmilk and determining factors that alter the baby microbiome.